postcss/postcss/API.md

 });
 ```

-Callback will receive 2 arguments with child instance and node index number.
+Callback will receive 2 arguments with child instance and child index number.

 #### `eachInside(callback)`